theo2815/CSIT321-G4-EDU-RENT/README.md

 Prerequisites 🔧
 Make sure you have the following software installed on your system:

-Java Development Kit (JDK): Version 17 or later.
+-Java Development Kit (JDK): Version 17 or later.

-Apache Maven: To build and run the backend.
+-Apache Maven: To build and run the backend.

-Node.js and npm: To run the frontend.
+-Node.js and npm: To run the frontend.

-MySQL Server: Or another MySQL-compatible database.
+-MySQL Server: Or another MySQL-compatible database.

 Git: For version control.

 Installation & Setup 📦
-Clone the repository to your local machine:
+Clone the repository to your local machine (in your local disk C or in your desktop):

-Bash

-git clone https://github.com/YourUsername/CSIT321-G4-EDU-RENT.git
-cd CSIT321-G4-EDU-RENT
-(Remember to replace YourUsername with your actual GitHub username.)
+when you are in your folder right click and open Git Bash here and type: git clone https://github.com/YourUsername/CSIT321-G4-EDU-RENT.git (Remember to replace YourUsername with your actual GitHub username.)

 Set up the database:

-Open your MySQL client (like MySQL Workbench).
+-Open your MySQL client (like MySQL Workbench).

-Create a new database for the project:
+-Create a new database for the project:

-SQL
+-SQL

-CREATE DATABASE edu_rent_db;
+-CREATE DATABASE edu_rent_db;

 Configure the backend connection:

-Navigate to the backend's configuration file at edurentbackend/src/main/resources/application.properties.
+-Navigate to the backend's configuration file at edurentbackend/src/main/resources/application.properties.

-Update the database username and password to match your local MySQL credentials:
+-Update the database username and password to match your local MySQL credentials:

 Properties

-spring.datasource.username=your_mysql_username
-spring.datasource.password=your_mysql_password
+-spring.datasource.username=your_mysql_username
+-spring.datasource.password=your_mysql_password

 How to Run the Project
 You will need to run two separate processes in two separate terminals: one for the backend and one for the frontend.